pointblankdev/graphql-api-template/README.md

 #### This starter includes:

-- express api for running locally
+- `apollo-server` when run locally
-- lambda when run on aws
+- `apollo-server-lambda` when run on AWS
-- graphql interface with playground
-- apollo federated schema
+- `@apollo/federation` schema pre-configured
+- `@pointblankdev/dynamite` for DynamoDB database client
+- `serverless` for infrastructure-as-code to AWS
-- jest for testing
+- `jest` setup for testing with recommended extentions
-- dynamite for database client
+- Github Actions for CI/CD

 <br />